|

 - LMTP Server: Built-in LMTP server for seamless MTA integration

-- Scoring System: 0-10 scoring with weighted factors across authentication, spam, blacklists, content, and headers
+- Scoring System: Gives A to F grades and scoring with weighted factors across dns, authentication, spam, blacklists, content, and headers

 - Database Storage: SQLite or PostgreSQL support